AcademySoftwareFoundation/OpenColorIO/docs/developers/getting_started.rst

     Receiving objects: 100% (2220/2220), 2.89 MiB | 2.29 MiB/s, done.
     Resolving deltas: 100% (1434/1434), done.

-Both read + read/write users should then add the Imageworks (SPI) master branch as a remote.
+Both read + read/write users should then add the ASWF OpenImageIO master branch as a remote.
 This will allow you to more easily fetch updates as they become available::